Artoriuz/ArtCNN/README.md

 # ArtCNN

 ## Overview
-ArtCNN is a collection of simple SISR CNNs aimed at anime content.
+ArtCNN is a collection of simple SISR models aimed at anime content.

 Two distinct architectures are currently offered:
 - `C`: Original ArtCNN models optimised mostly for speed.
 These should only be used for real-time tasks like video playback.
 The architecture consists of a series of convolution layers aided by a single long-skip connection.
 Offered in the ONNX format and as GLSL shaders.